Water rats

 Although hippos are still found in large parts of Africa, their habitat is shrinking.
 Due to drought, agriculture and the construction of dams, more and more wetlands are disappearing.
 Hippos are also hunted for their meat and ivory, which comes from their large canines.
 Consequently, the species is listed as "vulnerable" on the IUCN Red List.

-Did you know that more than4,000 animal speciesare threatened with extinction?
-Beekse Bergen works with about 325 European zoos to protect and conserve these species.
-We form the EAZA: the European Zoo Association.
-Through management programs (EEPs), together we ensure healthy reserve populations of species.
+Did you know that more than 10,000 animal species in the world are in danger of extinction?
+Beekse Bergen works with about 325 European zoos to conserve these species.
+Through management programs (EEPs)we ensure healthy reserve populations.
+Together, we form the European Association of Zoos (EAZA).